-Chicago man wins $1M Powerball prize
+Chicago man wins $1M Powerball prize, plans to buy a house

-A Chicago man won a $1 million Powerball prize last month.
+A Chicago man who won a $1 million Powerball lottery prize plans to buy a house with his winnings.

 Milan Jovanovic, 40, won the $1 million prize when his Quick Pick ticket matched the first five numbers in the April 26 drawing, according to the Illinois Lottery.

 Jovanovic, a regular Powerball player, discovered he won the $1 million prize while looking up winning numbers during a break from his job as a manager at an auto parts company, the lottery said.
-He plans to buy a house with his winnings.

-“I was shocked when I saw that my numbers matched the winning numbers,” Jovanovic said when he presented his winning ticket at the Illinois Lottery Prize Center in Chicago.
+“I was shocked when I saw that my numbers matched the winning numbers,” Jovanovic said when he presented his winning ticket, according to lottery officials.

-Jovanovic bought the winning ticket at the Jewel grocer store at 1341 N. Paulina St., the otter said.
-The store received a boys of $10,000, or one percent of the prize amount, for selling the winning ticket.
+Jovanovic bought the winning ticket at the Jewel store at 1341 N. Paulina St.